 Each graduate course taught at SVMC carries three semester hours credit.
 For the refund policy and other information related to graduate courses, see the Student Handbook on the Bethany Theological Seminary website.

-There are a limited “sit-in” spaces offered through the Brethren Academy.
+There are a limited number of “sit-in” spaces offered through Brethren Academy.
 These spaces allow students to participate in a graduate level course without meeting some of the graduate admission requirements.
-Sit-in spaces are assigned according to the following priority: TRIM students, persons enrolled in district training programs, alumni/ae, Brethren pastors taking courses for continuing education, other members of the church of the Brethren, all others.
+Sit-in spaces are assigned according to the following priority: TRIM students, persons enrolled in district training programs, alumni/ae, Brethren pastors taking courses for continuing education, other members of the Church of the Brethren, all others.

 Tuition for TRIM courses is $285.00.
 Each district has its own financial assistance plan.
 Please be in touch with your District Executive.

 Each graduate course taught at SVMC carries three semester hours credit.
-For fees and the refund policy and other information related to graduate courses, see the Bethany Student Handbook or the current SVMC Catalog.
+For fees and the refund policy and other information related to graduate courses, see the Bethany Student Handbook.

 Atlantic Northeast District

 Seminary courses—Funding for licensed ministers enrolled in the M.Div. and Occasional Student graduate program will receive $300.00 per 3-credit-hour course with a maximum of $1200.00 per academic year.
 Students wishing to receive district financial assistance for graduate level courses should contact the District Office in writing.
 A copy of registration information and an invoice from the billing institution should accompany the request.
 Additional information should include whether payment is to be made to the institution or reimbursed to the student directly.

 TRIM courses—The district will cover $150 of the student enrollment fee.
 It pays $220 per year of the program participation fee (students pay $200 per year), for up to six years.
 After the sixth year, the full participation fee becomes the student's responsibility.
 Additional assistance is available for course tuition upon request.
 For more information, please contact the district office and request a copy of the Financial Aid Plan for Licensed Ministers.